adamharrison/nginx-xapian/README.md

 ## Status

 Module is functional, but not polished.
 Will be expanding as needed to support personal static site.
 Not efficient at indexing yet; reindexes on every bootup; should probably be a bit more intelligent about how that's done based on timestamps.
+Module is almost assuredly not safe, *do not use in production code*.

 ## TL;DR